-It’s taken me a full week to get the courage to post more details of my encounter with Alonso Darlington.
-I’ll be honest, I haven’t slept well since I posted the first entry, not really knowing what his response would be to these posts, but after discussing them with my husband, we decided that it was best for me to make the encounter known.
-Sometimes social media can prevent a situation by bringing it to public attention.
+This is it, the final details of my encounter with Alonso Darlington.
+As I said, I haven’t slept well since I posted the first entry, not really knowing what his response would be to these posts, but, as I said, sometimes social media can prevent a situation by bringing it to public attention.
 And I have come to the conclusion that if Alonso Darlington hasn’t made a meal out of me yet, and Talia hasn’t invaded either my dreams or my bed, then maybe I’m no longer considered a threat.
+Still, I have had an obsessive need to finish what I started, which I will now do in the last entry of my strange encounter with Alonso.
+Then maybe I can rest easy again.

 When I wrote Landscapes, the strange erotic tale of Alonso Darlington and Reese Chambers, as a story to be published in the Brit Boys: On Boys Book Bundle, I had no idea what a rabbit hole it would send me down.
 It was just an interesting sexy story, made more so by the location and the fact that Alonso Darlington was … is a vampire.
 But after some time and consideration, I’m beginning to think that there’s a lot more going on than even Alonso Darlington knows about.
 The fact that it’s going on in my head is really beginning to scare me.